Thursday, November 21, 2024

 advertisement

 What is important to understand, before we go on, is that much of the information normally quoted about this period is largely incorrect.
-There were many horrid atrocities committed in the name of religion.
+There were many horrid atrocities in the name of religion.

 Often those who were being burned at the stake, or executed in other ways, were not Witches at all.
 Far more of these executions were likely done for reasons of political or economic gain than were done for any founded charges of Witchcraft.